PosnicAntoine/TIA_Master2_ARProject/README.md

 To get in between those floating island you will need some help.
 The "Fissure" and "Drone" ImageTarget got everything to help you out.
 The first consist of a pipe blowing you upward, meanwhile the other one provide you a safe bridge to cross in between islands.

-Nothing to fear since those sheeps are pacifist and mind their own buisness, and since Gems are scattered everywhere.
+Nothing to fear since those sheeps are pacifist and mind their own buisness, and there is plenty of Gems anyway.

 #